AlexV4981/debian-network-service-lab/runbook.md

    - This loop ensures the server only runs when needed, optimizing resources.

 2. **Scripts**
-   - `hold.py` Listens for an incoming connection on the server port and waits up to 10 minutes before booting the server.
+   - `wake.py` Listens for an incoming connection on the server port and triggers shutdown.py.
    - `shutdown.py` Monitors active users every 30 seconds and shuts down the server after 10 minutes of inactivity.

 ---